 How will I be taught?

 All modules are taught through lectures, small-group seminars and individual tutorials.
-Lectures and seminars typically take place in the early evening, to accommodate students who may be working.

 The Institute for Education runs a series of research seminars throughout the academic year where staff and postgraduate students present their research.
 You’ll be welcome to attend these seminars and there is the opportunity for you to talk about your own research interests within an informal and supportive setting.